Frequently Asked Questions

 - 8. How come my course isn't substituted yet in my transcript?
 The Senior Summary will specify what remaining courses you need to take and if a course has already been substituted, it will not appear on the Senior Summary and may not be given any special designation in the transcript.
 Instead, the Registrar will interpret the courses listed in the Senior Summary as a "binding" contract that you need to fulfill.
 Because the substitution course may not be specially designated in the transcript, the Registrar need only refer to the Senior Summary for guidance on your remaining requirements.

 - 9. I can't get into some biology, chemistry, or math courses for various reasons.
 What should I do?
-You will need to refer to each department's website for (1) more information about course restrictions and policies, (2) filling-out/submitting any specialform that each requires, or (3) placing out of a course (in the case of math).
-The following links are current as of 7/11/2012: (1) Biology, (2) Chemistry, (3) Math.
+The courses offered by these departments are bound by different sets of rules.
+You will need to refer to each department's website for (1) more information about course restrictions and policies, (2) filling-out/submitting any special form required, and/or (3) placing out of a course (in the case of math).
+The following links are current as of 10.09.2014: (1) Biology, (2) Chemistry, (3) Math.

 - 10. I would like to take more than 18 semester hours.
 What should I do?
 You must have a minimum cumulative GPA of 3.0 in all work in order to take 19 or 20 semester hours of course work.
 The approval for extra-hour load must be signed on the registration form by the advisor, chairperson, director, or dean concerned.
 In this case, Dr. Tran would need to sign the approval on the registration form or email his approval to the Center for Academic Services.
 A student desiring to enroll for more than 20 semester hours must secure, in addition to the above signatures, approval from the Center for Academic Services.